Shariq026926/Project_Management_Assignment_1/README.md

 The project presents moderate difficulty due to the complexity of turn-based combat systems and narrative.
 However, the six-month timeline and clear task assignments make the project achievable.

 ### Overall Assessment
-This project effectively demonstrates project management principles including planning, coordination, task assignment, and milestone-based delivery.
+This project effectively demonstrates project management principles including planning, coordination, task assignment, and delivery.
 It provides practical experience in managing a team-driven software project from concept to final delivery.